awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [zsh-command-time ★8](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in zsh and powerlevel9k.
 * [zsh-completion-generator ★59](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator.
 * [zsh-dircolors-solarized ★21](https://github.com/joel-porquet/zsh-dircolors-solarized) - Solarized dircolors plugin.
+* [zsh-dircycle ★0](https://github.com/michaelxmcbride/zsh-dircycle) - Cycle through the directory stack.
 * [zsh-directory-history ★77](https://github.com/tymm/zsh-directory-history) - A per directory history for zsh.
 * [zsh-dwim ★66 ⏳2Y](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 * [zsh-editing-workbench ★17](https://github.com/psprint/zsh-editing-workbench) - Adds sane, complex command line editing (e.g. incremental history _word_ completion).
 * [zsh-emojis ★6](https://github.com/MichaelAquilina/zsh-emojis) - Adds numerous ascii art emojis to your environment in convenient variables.
 * [zsh-favorite-directories ★5](https://github.com/seletskiy/zsh-favorite-directories) - Fast jumps to your favorite directories.
 * [zsh-functional ★71 ⏳2Y](https://github.com/Tarrasch/zsh-functional) - ZSH higher order functions.
-* [zsh-fuzzy-search-and-edit ★11](https://github.com/seletskiy/zsh-fuzzy-search-and-edit) - ZSH plugin for fuzzy searching files and instantly opening a matched file on matched line.
+* [zsh-fuzzy-search-and-edit ★11 ⏳1Y](https://github.com/seletskiy/zsh-fuzzy-search-and-edit) - ZSH plugin for fuzzy searching files and instantly opening a matched file on matched line.
 * [zsh-geeknote ★11 ⏳1Y](https://github.com/s7anley/zsh-geeknote) - Geeknote plugin for zsh.
 * [zsh-git-plugin ★2 ⏳1Y](https://github.com/rcruzper/zsh-git-plugin) - Adds some functions for git.
 * [zsh-git-smart-commands ★3](https://github.com/seletskiy/zsh-git-smart-commands) - Adds git commands to make some common git usages more efficient.